HaroldPetersInskipp/Raspberry-Pi-GPIO-Scripts/README.md

 # Raspberry-Pi-GPIO-Scripts
- Short raspberry pi scripts to interact with GPIO components
+ Short raspberry pi scripts to interact with GPIO components, like leds and sensors.